-Very recently, we reported following remarkable and important phenomena by analyzing initially generated HDAC2-deficient mutants [47], Pax5-deficient mutants [48] and secondly generated HDAC2-deficient mutants [49], all of which were continuously cultivated for varyingly long periods.
-At the outset, surprisingly, two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) analyses of the initially generated HDAC2(-/-) mutants revealed not only that the IgM H- and L-chains are dramatically increased at the early stage of cultivation, but also that the two accumulated immunoglobulin proteins are gradually decreased through the middle stage and at the later cultivation stage reach comparable levels as in DT40 cells [47].
-In individual clones of secondly generated HDAC2(-/-) mutants, the accumulated IgM H- and L-chains at the early cultivation stage are dramatically decreased, which are attributed to their drastically decreased gene expressions in almost the same changing pattern, caused by dramatic increases or decreases in gene expressions of Pax5, Aiolos and EBF1 or OBF1 in distinct ways during cultivation (details will be discussed later) [49].
-These results obtained from wild-type DT40 cells and HDAC2(-/-) mutants at the early and later cultivation stages are schematically shown in Supplementary Figure S1.
-Such diminutions of the accumulated IgM H- and L-chains in all individual clones of HDAC2(-/-) mutants during cultivation are really examples of the third case of the above-mentioned countermeasures.
-Presumably, the way for diminutions of IgM H- and L-chains accumulated in Pax5-deficient mutant cells Pax5(-) during cultivation moderately resembles the case in HDAC2(-/-) mutant cells as a whole, although detailed molecular mechanisms to decrease gene expressions of the two immunoglobulin proteins should be distinct between these two mutant cell lines [48, 49].
-In addition, acetylation levels of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the chromatin surrounding proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes change in distinct ways in all individual clones of HDAC2(-/-) mutants during continuous cultivation (details will be discussed later) [50].
+Very recently, we reported following remarkable and important phenomena by analyzing initially generated HDAC2-deficient mutants [47], Pax5-deficient mutants [48] and secondly generated HDAC2-deficient mutants [49], all of which were continuously cultivated for varying long periods.
+In individual clones of HDAC2(-/-) mutants, the accumulated IgM H- and L-chains at the early cultivation stage are dramatically decreased attributed to their drastically decreased gene expressions in almost the same changing pattern, caused by dramatic increases or decreases in gene expressions of Pax5, Aiolos and EBF1 or OBF1 in distinct manners during cultivation (details will be discussed later) [49].
+These results obtained from wild-type DT40 cells and HDAC2(-/-) mutants at the early and late cultivation stages are schematically shown in Supplementary Figure S1.
+Such diminutions of the accumulated IgM H- and L-chains in all individual HDAC2(-/-) mutant clones during cultivation are really the third case of the above-mentioned countermeasures.
+Presumably, the manner for diminutions of IgM H- and L-chains accumulated in Pax5-deficient mutant cells Pax5(-) during cultivation moderately resembles the case in HDAC2(-/-) mutant cells as a whole, although detailed molecular mechanisms to decrease gene expressions of the two immunoglobulin proteins should be distinct between these two mutant cells [48, 49].
+In addition, acetylation levels of particular Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within chromatin surrounding proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes are altered in distinct manners in all individual clones of HDAC2(-/-) mutants during continuous cultivation (details will be discussed later) [50].

-In this study, based on our previously and newly obtained results from HDAC2(-/-) mutant cells, as a fundamental way for higher eukaryotes to adapt to environment change, we proposed a universal concept, which we named the chromatin conformation change code (4C) theory, for the bio-system to gain un-programmed and new cell function(s) by means of irreversible creation of the chromatin structure plasticity with epigenetic modifications through various generations in higher eukaryotes.
+Here, based on these previously and newly obtained results from HDAC2(-/-) mutant cells, we propose a universal concept, which we named the chromatin conformation change code (4C) theory, for the bio-system to gain unprogramed and new cell function(s) through irreversible creation of chromatin structure plasticity with epigenetic modifications via a lot of generations in higher eukaryotes.